• Skip to content

 These babies might also:

-If you’re worried about how your baby or child is behaving or developing, you can talk about this with your GP or child and family health nurse.
+If you’re worried about your baby’s or child’s behaviour or development, talk with your GP or child and family health nurse.

 Diagnosis of deafblindness